wiltonlazary/arangodb/README.md

 ArangoDB is Polyglot Persistence done right.
 The supported data models could be used combined and allow ArangoDB to be the aggregation point for your data request in mind.

-To get started, try one of our 10 Minutes [Tutorials](https://www.arangodb.com/tutorials) in your favourite programming language.
+To get started, try one of our 10 Minutes [Tutorials](https://www.arangodb.com/tutorials) in your favourite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).

 Key Features in ArangoDB
 ------------------------
 **Multi-Model**
 Documents, graphs and key-value pairs — model your data as you see fit for your application.

 **Joins**
 Conveniently join what belongs together for flexible ad-hoc querying, less data redundancy.

 **Transactions**
 Easy application development keeping your data consistent and safe.
 No hassle in your client.

 Here is an AQL query that makes use of all those features: